-Vicky Stark is a freelance journalist based in Johannesburg, South Africa.
-She's spent the past seven years at the 24-hour television news channel, eNCA where she works as a Senior Broadcast Producer.
-Highlights include: BREAKING NEWS: Leading teams breaking news on Nelson Mandela’s death, as well as the uprising against Zimbabwe’s then president, Robert Mugabe.
+Vicky Stark is a journalist based in Cape Town, South Africa.
+She currently works as a freelance bulletin writer and reporter for the South African Broadcasting Corporation (SABC).
+Before that, she spent eight years at the 24-hour television news channel, eNCA where she worked as a Senior Broadcast Producer.
+She is offering Covid-19 content.
+Highlights include: EXAMPLES OF BREAKING NEWS: Covid-19: The Cape Town International Jazz Festival being cancelled due to Covid-19 fears.
+First Covid-19 case being confirmed in Cape Town's biggest township, Khayelitsha.
+Lockdown regulations eased for public transport, specifically minibus taxis and buses to enable social grant recipient to collect their money.
+Other: Leading teams breaking news on Nelson Mandela’s death, as well as the uprising against Zimbabwe’s then president, Robert Mugabe.
 In a matter of minutes, helped verify information, wrote voiceover scripts, headlines and information straps, and secured guests.
 WORK ON LIVES: The aftermath of the Marikana massacre where police killed 34 striking mineworkers.
 The Life Esidimeni hearing on the deaths of over 140 psychiatric patients in the state’s care.
 Paralympian Oscar Pistorius’ trial for murdering his girlfriend, Reeva Steenkamp.
 And the announcement of Cyril Ramaphosa as ANC President.
-WORK EXPERIENCE CHRONOLOGY: Output Editor, Senior Broadcast Producer | eNCA July 2011 - Present Owner | Vicky Stark Inc. Communications 2002 – 2011 Trainer, Producer | SABC Radio 2002 - 2004 Assistant News Editor | The Cape Argus 2000 – 2002 Freelance Sports Editor, Anchor| e.tv 1998 and 2001 Reporter, Anchor, News Editor | P4 Radio 1997 – 2000 Researcher, Reporter, Media Officer | Robben Island Museum 1997 Reporter | The Southeaster at South
+WORK EXPERIENCE CHRONOLOGY: Output Editor, Senior Broadcast Producer | eNCA July 2011 - November 2019 Owner | Vicky Stark Inc. Communications 2002 – 2011 Trainer, Producer | SABC Radio 2002 - 2004 Assistant News Editor | The Cape Argus 2000 – 2002 Freelance Sports Editor, Anchor| e.tv 1998 and 2001 Reporter, Anchor, News Editor | P4 Radio 1997 – 2000 Researcher, Reporter, Media Officer | Robben Island Museum 1997 Reporter | The Southeaster at South